-How are these properties advertised and allocated?
+How are market rent properties advertised and allocated?

 These types of properties will be advertised on websites such as Rightmove and Zoopla.
 They are allocated on a first-come, first-served basis, subject to satisfactory references and credit checks.

-What type of tenancy will I get?
+What type of tenancy will I get with a market rent home?

 You will need to be in employment, be able to afford a deposit and pay your rent by direct debit a month in advance.
 This is subject to satisfactory references and credit checks.